 Stress Relief

 Massage reverses your body's response to negative stress by creating the relaxation response, which includes reducing heart rate, blood pressure, and breathing rate.
 Research also suggests that massage reduces levels of stress hormones such as cortisol and adrenaline.
 Massage can also sharpen your body awareness, so you're more sensitive to early signs of stress and can deal with them before they become major.
+More ways to deal with stress.

 Improved Movement

 Massage relaxes tense muscles, helps tissue become more elastic and flexible, and increases joint range of motion, making movement easier in both daily activities and sports and recreational activities.
 And, because your body is less tense and more flexible, making it better able to adapt to your movements, you're less likely to injure yourself.
+Another way to improve your movement is with somatic practices.

 Additional massage therapy benefits include: